Inside the Embryology Laboratory at Ovation Fertility San Antonio

 - Although IVF was originally developed for women with blocked fallopian tubes, advances in the laboratory and significant increases in pregnancy rates have made IVF an option for couples with almost all infertility diagnoses.
 Women with endometriosis, pelvic adhesions, ovulatory dysfunction, advanced maternal age, and even unexplained infertility can all benefit from IVF.

 - Increasingly, women are seeking fertility preservation.
 Whether a woman wants to freeze her eggs prior to treatment for cancer or another serious medical condition, or whether she is just concerned about making sure that she has the best possible chance for fertility when she is ready to conceive in the future, oocyte or embryo vitrification offer legitimate hope.
-As one of the only IVF laboratories in Texas that has actually had healthy babies born from eggs that we have frozen in our laboratory, we now confidently offer elective oocyte vitrification to women in need.

 - Assisted embryo hatching has been shown to significantly increase pregnancy rates for couples with specific causes of infertility – including advanced maternal age and previous IVF failure.
 Whereas most IVF laboratories use an older technique that exposes embryos to acid as part of the hatching procedure, we use a microsurgical laser to minimize trauma to the embryos and avoid acid exposure altogether.

-An Embryologist’s Role in Male infertility
+An Embryologist’s Role in Male Infertility

 - Men with an extremely low sperm count (oligospermia), low motility (asthenospermia), or very few normally shaped sperm (teratospermia) will benefit significantly from intracytoplasmic sperm injection (ICSI) as part of their IVF treatment.
-During this procedure, a single normal appearing sperm is injected into each mature egg using a microsurgical needle.
-ICSI has revolutionized IVF for couples with severe male factor infertility, and now produces pregnancy rates essentially as good as those achieved in men with normal sperm counts.
+During this procedure, a single normal-appearing sperm is injected into each mature egg using a microsurgical needle.
+ICSI has revolutionized IVF for couples with severe male factor infertility and now produces pregnancy rates essentially as good as those achieved in men with normal sperm counts.